 - 7.1 The financial system in the ECCU is dominated by commercial banks, which account for more than 70% of total assets.
 The majority of the banks function as branch operations of large international banks.
 Most of the countries also have indigenous banks, for which domestic deposits comprise the major source of funds.
 During the decade of the 1990's the indigenous commercial banks emerged as formidable participants in the banking sector.
 They have invested large amounts of their funds in residential mortgages for new home construction, existing homes and land acquisition, as well as major home improvements.
 As a result, most commercial banks witnessed an increase in the percentage of their assets invested in mortgages. - 7.2 Residential mortgage loans are originated in transactions between home buyers and mortgage lenders in the primary mortgage market.
 Historically, commercial banks, development banks and mortgage companies have been the primary providers of mortgage capital.
 On average the commercial banks hold about 25% of their loan portfolios invested in the housing sector, with funding provided mainly from short-term customers' deposits.
 The average term to maturity of these mortgages is 15 to 25 years.
 The asset-liability mismatch between borrowing and lending presents tremendous risks for the liquidity of commercial banks.
-The secondary market presents an alternative source of funding for mortgages originated by commercial banks.

-- 7.3 ECHMB was established as an independent shareholder-owned and privately managed institution.
+The secondary market presents an alternative source of funding for mortgages originated by commercial banks. - 7.3 ECHMB was established as an independent shareholder-owned and privately managed institution.
 Its mandate is to operate the secondary mortgage market by mobilizing resources for housing finance and providing support to primary lenders.
 The secondary mortgage market helps to accomplish the following important housing objectives: - (7.3.1) Correcting cross country imbalances of mortgage credit within ECCU by making funds available to capital deficient areas to finance new mortgage origination; - (7.3.2) Allowing primary lenders to originate mortgages for sale rather than to be kept on their books as portfolio investment; and - (7.3.3) Standardizing mortgage loans thereby attracting investors who traditionally have not invested in the primary market, thus strengthening the market. - 7.4 The underlying premise of ECHMB's business is to serve as a source of liquidity for commercial banks.
 But equally important, is the responsibility to serve as an avenue for facilitating home ownership.
-In that regard, ECHMB has established partnerships with some institutions that have a similar vision of making mortgages more affordable to borrowers. - 7.5 ECHMB has issued a total of twenty- six (26) Bonds amounting to \$822.22M and secured a Long Term Loan of \$27.0M.
-As at 31st March 2015, ECHMB has seven (7) outstanding Bonds and a Long-Term Loan amounting in aggregate to \$199.10M.
+In that regard, ECHMB has established partnerships with some institutions that have a similar vision of making mortgages more affordable to borrowers. - 7.5 To date, ECHMB has issued a total of corporate bonds and corporate paper amounting to \$959.83M and secured a Long Term Loan of \$27.0M (US\$10.0M).
+As at 30th September 2016, ECHMB has seven (7) outstanding instruments amounting in aggregate to \$184.10M.
 ECHMB is expected to maintain its presence in the capital market, and thereby replenish its capacity to generate new funding for mortgages.
-So far, most of the Bonds issued have been fully subscribed, and have been taken up primarily by institutional investors such as commercial banks, insurance companies and pension funds, including regional institutions operating outside the jurisdiction of the ECCU.
-Individuals have also shown interest in the Bonds offered by ECHMB.
-The steady expansion of the investor base reflects the favorable disposition of taxes in all the member countries of the ECCU. - 7.6 On a broader level, the ECSE continues to operate a highly automated regional stock exchange, with supporting infrastructure to facilitate secondary market trading in equity and debt instruments.
-This initiative provides a platform for creating a secondary market in ECHMB's Bonds and Corporate Paper for the benefit of investors.
+So far, most of the debt securities issued have been fully subscribed, and have been taken up primarily by institutional investors such as commercial banks, insurance companies and pension funds, including regional institutions operating outside the jurisdiction of the ECCU.
+Individuals have also shown interest in the debt securities offered by ECHMB.
+The steady expansion of the investor base is also the result of the favorable disposition of taxes in all the member countries of the ECCU. - 7.6 On a broader level, the ECSE continues to operate a highly automated regional stock exchange, with supporting infrastructure to facilitate secondary market trading in equity and debt instruments.
+This initiative provides a platform for creating a secondary market in ECHMB's debt securities for the benefit of investors.